projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-typha.md

 canonical_url: 'https://docs.projectcalico.org/master/getting-started/kubernetes/installation/hardway/install-typha'
 ---

-**Typha** sits between the Kubernetes API server and per-node daemons like **Felix** and **confd**.
+**Typha** sits between the Kubernetes API server and per-node daemons like **Felix** and **confd** (running in `calico/node`).
 It watches the Kubernetes resources and {{site.prodname}} custom resources used by these daemons, and whenever a resource changes it fans out the update to the daemons.
 This reduces the number of watches the Kubernetes API server needs to serve and improves scalability of the cluster.

 ## Provision Certificates

-We will use mutually authenticated TLS to ensure that Felix and Typha communicate securely.
-In this section, we generate a Certificate Authority (CA) and use it to sign a certificate for Typha.
+We will use mutually authenticated TLS to ensure that `calico/node` and Typha communicate securely.
+In this section, we generate a
+Certificate Authority (CA) and use it to sign a certificate for Typha.

 Create the CA certificate and key